Mathematics, B.S.

 Program Highlights

-• Students interested in statistics can select various courses in statistics and probability theory.
+- Students interested in statistics can select various statistics and probability theory courses.

-• Students interested in secondary school teaching can select courses that fill the requirements of the major and of a teaching certificate at the same time.
+- Students interested in secondary school teaching can select courses that fulfill the requirements of the major and a teaching certificate at the same time.

 Curriculum Overview